 In order to make your way back to healthy levels of shame (the ability to feel embarrassed when appropriate) requires a healing process.
 Check out the Iceberg Model for a description of that process.
 My Thawing the Iceberg Series is a set of books and workbooks that address the whole issues of woundedness in a way that includes healing the shame.

-If you prefer to work online, the Thawing the Iceberg Membership is a great place to do that.
+If you prefer to work online, the The Serenity Cafe' Lifetime Membership is a great place to do that.
 This is the best value because you get access to everything I have created and everything I will create here on the Internet-of-the-Mind.com.